ViktorWelbers/Bring-CLI/README.md

 Your token and your default list are stored in a configuration file located at `C:\ProgramData\Bring\kv.db`.

+If your token expires, you will be prompted to log in again, but it will remember the username or email you have used to log in.

+### Logout

+If you want to log out of your account, you can run `bring logout`.
+This will wipe your entire database (token, username and default list).

 ### Commands

 #### `bring add <item> -i <extra-info>`